mhaidarhanif/mhaidarhanif-astro/src/data/blog/about.md

 🐲 Co-Founder and Lead Mentor of **Impact Byte**, a flexible coding bootcamp.

+🦊 Senior Instructor of **Hacktiv8**, an intensive coding bootcamp.

+💠 Mentor and Content Creator at [CodePolitan](https://codepolitan.com), a programming community and I was in charge of the Frontend Web Development bootcamp.

+⛺ Developer Relations Lead of [Kontenbase](https://kontenbase.com), a backend as a service platform that simple and easy to use.

+🧑‍💻 Community Lead of CODE (Casual On/Offline Developer Event), a gathering of highly skilled professionals and developers.

+💧 Product Engineer of [Poinswap](https://poinswap), a decentralized exchange for cryptocurrencies and tokens.

 🪙 Contract Consultant of **Qopnet**, a B2B marketplace.

-🦊 Senior Instructor of **Hacktiv8**, an intensive coding bootcamp.

 🔥 Teaching at **Agnium**, a software training agency.

 🔈 Coding at **AMPlified**, a startup incubator.

-🍜 And working as a freelancer and consultant in several places since 2010.
+🍜 And working as a freelancer and consultant in several projects and places since 2010.

-🍵 The story continues here later.
+🍵 The story continues...